Model Checking for Regressions Based on Weighted Residual Processes with Diverging Number of Predictors: Numerical Results

 \subsection{Real data example}

-In this subsection, we apply the proposed test to the Geographical Origin of Music data set, which was first analyzed by \cite{zhou2014predicting} and more recently studied by \cite{tan2025weighted}.
+In this subsection, we apply the proposed test to the Geographical Origin of Music data set, which was first analyzed by \cite{zhou2014predicting}.
 The data set contains $1,059$ observations, where the response is latitude $Y$, and the predictor vector $X=(X_1,\cdots,X_{68})^\top$ consists of $68$ audio features of the track.
 For simplicity, all variables are standardized separately.
+We consider fitting the linear regression model